seafloor-geodesy/gnatss/docs/gnssa_derivation.md

 some data.

-The observations used in this inversion are not perfect, so it is a good idea to construct a weighting matrix W which depends on the uncertainties of the travel time residuals.
-The travel time residuals have uncertainties dependent on three
-sources: the acoustic measurement uncertainty of the transducer, the position uncertainty of the transducer when the acoustic pulse is sent, and the position uncertainty of the transducer when the return acoustic pulse is received.
-Let
-$\sigma_a^2$ be the variance of an acoustic measurement, $C_S$ be the
-$3 \times 3$ covariance matrix of the transducer position $X_S$, and $C_R$ be
-the $3 \times 3$ covariance matrix of the transducer position $X_R$.
+The observations used in this inversion are not perfect, so it is a good idea to construct a weighting matrix $W$ which depends on the uncertainties of the travel time residuals.
+The travel time residuals have uncertainties dependent on three sources: the acoustic measurement uncertainty of the transducer, the position uncertainty of the transducer when the acoustic pulse is sent, and the position uncertainty of the transducer when the return acoustic pulse is received.
+Let $\sigma_a^2$ be the variance of an acoustic measurement, $C_S$ be the $3 \times 3$ covariance matrix of the transducer position $X_S$, and $C_R$ be the $3 \times 3$ covariance matrix of the transducer position $X_R$.
 Assuming that $\Delta a$ is a stochastic variable, the error propagation to derive the
 $i \times i$ matrix $W$ may be written out as: